 \subsection{Local surrogate model-based explainability approaches for Point Clouds}

-Local surrogate model-based explainability approaches aim to generate an explanation for a classifier $f$ and a specific instance $x$ from data set $X$.
-In order to enable these methods for point cloud data, necessary pre-processing is obligated.
+Local surrogate model-based explainability approaches aim to generate an explanation for a classifier $f$ and a specific instance $x$ from the data set $X$.
+To enable these methods for point cloud data, necessary pre-processing is obligated.